Generalized Lagrange Coded Computing: A Flexible Computation-Communication Tradeoff for Resilient, Secure, and Private Computation: Main Results and Discussions

-\begin{Remark} Our proposed GLCC codes include the LCC codes~\cite{LCC} as a special case by setting $G=L=1$.
-Allowing each worker to process $GL>1$ encoded inputs and generate $L>1$ sub-responses, GLCC proposes to partition the inputs into $G$ groups and performs Lagrange encoding within each group, and then combines the computation results at the $G$ groups for $L$ times, in a way that interference across groups can be eliminated at the master.
-This grouping-and-elimination strategy effectively reduces the degree of interpolation polynomial in each group, and hence the degree of the overall polynomial interpolated at the master, without sacrificing any privacy guarantee.
-Thus, GLCC codes achieve a more flexible tradeoff among recovery threshold, communication cost, and computation complexity.
-As the number of partitioning groups $G$ increases, GLCC codes can reduce the recovery threshold and download cost by increasing the upload cost, encoding complexity and worker computation complexity.
+\begin{Remark} Our proposed GLCC codes include LCC codes~\cite{LCC} as a special case by setting $G=L=1$.
+By adjusting the parameters $G$ and $L$, GLCC codes achieve a more flexible tradeoff among recovery threshold, communication cost, and computation complexity.
+It can be clearly observed from Theorem \ref{GLCC:theorem} that, as the number of partitioning groups $G$ increases, GLCC codes can reduce the recovery threshold and download cost by increasing the upload cost, encoding complexity and worker computation complexity.
 Similarly, as the number of sub-responses $L$ at each worker increases, GLCC codes can reduce the recovery threshold by increasing communication and computation costs.
 One can optimize the design parameters $G$ and $L$ to minimize the delay of the overall distributed computation.
-We demonstrate the performance gain of GLCC codes over LCC codes on a distributed training application, via extensive experiments in Section \ref{expe:results}. \end{Remark}
+Notably, in comparison to our ISIT version \cite{zhu2022generalized}, we allow each worker to generate multiple sub-responses and introduce the additional optimization parameter $L$, further reducing the recovery threshold and achieving a more flexible tradeoff among system performance.
+Additionally, we include extensive experiments in Section \ref{expe:results} to demonstrate the performance gain of GLCC codes over LCC codes in a distributed training application. \end{Remark}

+\begin{Remark} The proposed GLCC codes can operate on any finite field $\mathbb{F}_q$ of size $q\geq M+LN$.
+Apparently, the required finite field size is independent of the parameter $G$ and linearly dependent on the parameter $L$.
+When a small finite field is desired, the parameter $L$ can be set to $1$, achieving the same finite field size $M+N$ as LCC codes.
+However, GLCC codes still retain the ability to achieve a lower recovery threshold by adjusting the parameter $G$. \end{Remark}